 French Door Sizing and Fitting

 Your French doors should be as unique as your home, as we all know that no two homes are ever 100% alike.
-Sizing is particularly important.
-If your french doors are too small or too large for the intended opening, you're going to have to put in a lot of extra work sorting out the space.
-We know you don't want to do that, so here we've compiled a short, yet comprehensive guide that will help you ensure that your French doors fit just right!
+The size of french doors is particularly important; if your french doors are too small or too large for the intended opening, you're going to have to put in a lot of extra work sorting out the space.
+We know you don't want to do that, so here we've compiled a short, yet comprehensive guide that will help you ensure that your external French doors fit just right!

 French Door Sizes

-Often, you'll find companies that sell their French doors in terms of feet and these will generally start at 4ft and go all the way up to 10ft depending on the design.
-Whatever width you choose, they should be around 2100mm tall (around 82 inches).
+Often, you'll find companies that sell their French doors in terms of feet, and these will generally start at 4ft and go all the way up to 10ft depending on the design.
+Whatever french door width you choose, they should be around 2100mm tall (around 82 inches).
 You should also be able to find out the brickwork opening size required from the manufacturer of your French doors.
 This will help immeasurably, as this is the size you'll need to consider.

 Before you do anything else, take out a tape measure and size up your own opening to see if it matches any of the sizes listed above.
 Measure for height from the sill to the underside of the door trim.
-And for the width at the top, centre and bottom of the opening, using the shortest measurement if they vary.
+And for the width of french doors measure the top, centre, and bottom of the opening, using the shortest measurement if they vary.
 Also, remember to measure at least twice!

-How to Install French Doors
+How To Fit French Doors

-Whilst installing French doors isn't as complex or involved as installing other external or internal doors.
+Whilst fitting French doors isn't as complex or involved as installing other external or internal doors.
 But it's a task you'll want to undertake with a little help.
 Also, it's definitely not for DIY newbies.
 If you feel like this is you, it would pay to look for an experienced professional or asking the manufacturers themselves for advice.
 Whether you're installing interior or exterior French doors, you'll need a decent set of tools.
 Also, don't forget your safety goggles!

-Interior – First, remove the old frame with your hammer and pry bar.
+Interior – If you're installing internal French doors, first, remove the old frame with your hammer and pry bar.
 As you're doing so, be careful not to damage the trim.
 This is not a job you want to rush.
 You'll need to use a fair amount of force, but if you overdo it you'll need to redo the trim, which will be pricey.
 Next, make sure your opening is perfectly square using your square and level.
 If it's not 100% square, but is workable, get your sanding paper out.

 Exterior – Installing exterior French doors is a little more complicated.
 In general, you should be able to get by following the same instructions above.
 Albeit with these important caveats: Sealing will be much more important with exterior doors.
 You will need to use caulk or weather stripping to seal any gaps in the frame and the doors themselves at every step.

 French Door Installation Cost

 If the above section felt a little daunting, you're probably considering getting your French doors installed by a professional.
-What puts many customers off using professionals is of course, the cost.
-But it's always better to pay a little extra for a professional who knows what they're doing, than to take the risk doing it yourself.
+What puts many customers off using professionals is, of course, the cost.
+But it's always better to pay a little extra for a professional who knows what they're doing, than to take the risk of doing it yourself.
 When you're not 100% comfortable with your skills or lack thereof as the case may be.